gravitational/teleport/docs/layout.md

 This page is useful for tracking content changes across versions.

-Oftentimes, well want to trim or combine content.
+Oftentimes, we'll want to trim or combine content.

 It also describes all article subsections and video content in one quick view to make planning easier.